-In the following article we’re going to dabble in some basic music theory for guitarists and explain the relationship between chords, and how to establish what chords go together.
+In the following article, we’re going to dabble in some basic guitar chord theory, analyze common chord progressions, and explain the relationship between chords, and how to establish which chords work well together.
 So, if you are currently using trial and error to find chords to add to your song ideas, stay tuned!
-This should really help you.
+This should really help.

-All music has a key, and all keys a corresponding major scale.
-The notes included in the major scale are the same as the root notes of the chords within that key.
-Determining the ‘quality’ of the chord e.g. major, minor, diminished etc. is done by stacking thirds (moving up three scale degrees) above the root note, and then identifying the intervals between the root and other notes included in the chord.
+All music has a key, and all keys have a corresponding scale.
+The notes included in the major scale, for example, are the same as the root notes of the chords within that key.
+Determining the ‘quality of each chord’ e.g. major, minor, diminished, etc. depends on the chord scale.
+For example, major keys are ordered in the following way: major, minor, minor, major, major, minor, and diminished.

-While the explanation above will help you determine the chords within a specific key, allowing you to play chords that are ‘in key’ there’s plenty more to understanding how chords work together.
+While the explanation above will help you determine the chords within a specific key, allowing you to play chords that are ‘in key’ there’s plenty more to understanding how and why specific chords work well together.

 And, while many guitarists might be turned off by music theory in favor of ‘feel’.
-The two can exist in perfect harmony (pun intended).
+The two can exist in, dare I say it, perfect harmony.

 When trying to work out chords that go together, there are two main areas to address.

-First, what are the letter names of the chords, or root notes of the chords within a given key, and secondly what quality the chords are e.g. major, minor, diminished, augmented etc.
+First, what are the letter names of the chords, or root notes of the chords within a given key, and secondly what is the quality of the chords?
+Quality refers to whether the chord is major, minor, diminished, or augmented.

-Working out the letter names of chords within a given key is actually fairly straight forward.
+Working out the letter names of chords within a given key is fairly straightforward.

-All major scales are built from the 12 available notes used in western music:
+All major scales are derived from the chromatic scale, the 12 available notes used in Western music:

 The Chromatic Scale